 The designated entity accepts all LCFS responsibilities as the fuel reporting entity and credit generator.

-An entity that generates credits for non-residential EV charging must meet the requirements set forth in paragraphs 2. through 7. in section 95491(d)(3)(A), as applicable.
+An entity that generates credits for non-residential EV charging must meet the requirements set forth section 95491(e)(5).

 Fixed Guideway Systems.
 For electricity supplied as transportation fuel to a fixed guideway system, the transit agency operating the system is the fuel reporting entity and the credit generator for electricity used to propel the system.
 Upon submittal to the Executive Officer of the transit agency's written acknowledgment that it will not opt in and generate credits under this provision, the EDU becomes eligible to generate the credits for the electricity, and must meet the requirements set forth in sections 95491(d)(3)(A), paragraphs 3. through 5.

-Electric Forklifts.

-For transportation fuel supplied to electric forklifts, the fleet owner is the fuel reporting entity and the credit generator for electricity supplied to a specified fleet.

-Subsection (A) above notwithstanding, the electric forklift fleet owner may elect not to be the credit generator and instead designate another entity to be the credit generator, if the two entities agree by written contract that:

-The electric forklift fleet owner will not generate credits and will instead provide the electricity data to the designated entity for LCFS reporting pursuant to sections 95483.2(b)(8), 95491 and 95491.1.

-The designated entity accepts all LCFS responsibilities as the fuel reporting entity and credit generator.

-The EDU can generate credits for electricity supplied to electric forklift fleet in its service territory during a reporting period if not claimed by any other entity under paragraphs 1. and 2., above.
-The EDU must meet the requirements in section 95491(d)(3)(A), paragraphs 3. through 5.

-Electric Transport Refrigeration Units (eTRU), Electric Cargo Handling Equipment (eCHE), Electric Power for Ocean-going Vessel (eOGV).
+Electric Forklifts, Electric Transport Refrigeration Units (eTRU), Electric Cargo Handling Equipment (eCHE), Electric Power for Ocean-going Vessel (eOGV).

-For electricity supplied to eTRU, eCHE, or eOGV, the owner of the FSE is the fuel reporting entity and the credit generator.
+For electricity supplied to Electric Forklifts, eTRU, eCHE, or eOGV, the owner of the FSE is the fuel reporting entity and the credit generator.

 Subsection (A) above notwithstanding, the owner of the FSE may elect not to be the credit generator and instead designate another entity to be the credit generator if the two entities agree by written contract that: